Financial-Times/origami/proposals/accepted/0000-remove-silent-mode.md

 /// @see {mixin} oExample
 /// @type Bool
 ```
-- Remove the silent mode variable from every component for its spec v2 major release, update its migration guide to recommend the primary mixin instead.
-All Origami maintained components have a primary mixin already but there may be instances of components which need to add one.
-At its simplest this involves wrapping all the component's Sass in a single mixin of the same name as the component.
+- Remove the silent mode variable from every component in a new major release, update its migration guide to recommend the primary mixin instead.

 Note: the `mixin-exists` Sass function could be used to throw a helpful error in build tools / build service when the component is missing a primary mixin:
 ```scss